-The Center's logic model captures quantitative data for program services and community initiatives, as permitted by patient private protections.
-We also use qualitative data and process measures to report on performance, goal attainment and critical evaluation.
+The Center's logic model, which addresses the need to map our impact and outcomes, captures quantitative data for program services and community initiatives, as permitted by patient privacy protections.
+We also use qualitative data and process measures to report on performance, goal attainment and criteria evaluation.
 For example:

-- To measure the impact of webinars, we survey participants periodically and retrospectively to assess perceived and actual skill development. - To measure the impact of Caring Conversations® workshops, we seek feedback and contact information from participants for follow up.
-These efforts assist in improving program offerings over time. - Goals directed at cultural change take time and expense.
+- To measure the impact of webinars, we survey participants periodically and retrospectively to assess perceived and actual skill development. - To measure the impact of Caring Conversations[®] workshops, we seek feedback and contact information from participants for follow up.
+These efforts assist in improving program offerings over time. - Goals directed at cultural change take time and resources.
 One evaluation effort conducted by the Center evaluated improvements in end-of-life services that looked back 10 years.
-We rely heavily on social science research and participate with colleagues in these areas serving as co-authors and principal investigators.
+We rely heavily on social science research and participate with colleagues in these areas often serving as co-authors and principal investigators.